epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

 This stage can be broadly summarised as follows:

 1. On packet receipt, the network device fires a hardware interrupt to the configured CPU
-2. The hardware interrupt handler schedules a softIRQ on the same CPU
+2. The hardware interrupt handler schedules a `softIRQ` on the same CPU
-3. The softIRQ handler thread (ksoftirqd) will disable receive interrupts and poll the card for received data
+3. The `softIRQ` handler thread (`ksoftirqd`) will disable receive interrupts and poll the card for received data
 4. Data will be copied from the network device's receive buffer into the destination socket's input buffer
-5. After a certain amount of work has been done, or no inbound packets remain, the softirq daemon will re-enable receive interrupts and return
+5. After a certain amount of work has been done, or no inbound packets remain, the `ksoftirq` daemon will re-enable receive interrupts and return

 In order to optimise for throughput, there are a couple of things to try tuning:

-1. Increase the amount of work that the softirq daemon is allowed to do (net.core.netdev_budget)
+1. Increase the amount of work that the `ksoftirq` daemon is allowed to do (`net.core.netdev_budget`)
-2. Make sure that the ksoftirq process is not contending for CPU resource or being descheduled due to other hardware interrupts
+2. Make sure that the `ksoftirq` daemon is not contending for CPU resource or being descheduled due to other hardware interrupts
-3. Increase the size of the network device's ring-buffer (ethtool -g <device-name>)
+3. Increase the size of the network device's ring-buffer (`ethtool -g <device-name>`)

 As with all performance-related experiments, never attempt to tune the system without being able to measure the impact of any changes in isolation.

-First, make sure that you know what the problem is (i.e. rx_missed_errors or time_squeeze is increasing), the add the relevant monitoring.
+First, make sure that you know what the problem is (i.e. `rx_missed_errors` or `time_squeeze` is increasing), the add the relevant monitoring.
 For this particular case, we would want to be able to correlate the application experiencing message loss with a change in the relevant counters, so recording and charting the numbers would be a good start.